quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Round-Trip Time (RTT) Measurement {#sec-rtt}

-The round-trip time of QUIC flows can be inferred by observation once per flow, during the handshake, as in passive TCP measurement; this requires parsing of the QUIC packet header and recognition of the handshake, as illustrated in
+The round-trip time (RTT) of QUIC flows can be inferred by observation once per flow, during the handshake, as in passive TCP measurement; this requires parsing of the QUIC packet header and recognition of the handshake, as illustrated in
 {{handshake}}.
 It can also be inferred during the flow's lifetime, if the